mabruzzo/pairstat/docs/source/Contributing.rst

         Shortly thereafter, you should see a new commit appear on your screen.

      3. Finally, you need to "pull" the new commit from your GitHub repository back to your machine.
-        If you are using the terminal, invoke ``git checkout my-new-feature`` from anywhere within the pyvsf repository and then immediately invoke ``git pull``.
+        If you are using the terminal, invoke ``git checkout my-new-feature`` from anywhere within the pairstat repository and then immediately invoke ``git pull``.

 .. _intermediate-level-code-formatting: